ivolucien/log-hindsight/README.md

 # log-hindsight
-log-hindsight adds retroactive and conditional logic to standard loggers, allowing you to retroactively trigger what would have been logged at more detailed log level, such as after an error, to perform custom data filtering, or most custom rules you might need.
+log-hindsight adds retroactive and conditional logic to standard loggers, allowing you to retroactively trigger what would have been logged at more detailed log level, such as after an error, to perform custom data filtering, or most custom logic you might need.

 **NOT Production Ready** At this pre-alpha stage log-hindsight supports basic functions for a few popular logger modules, but has memory use and functional issues that need to be addressed before it can be used in production.
 It is not yet published to npm.